A Local’s London 4 Days Itinerary: See the Best of London

 While you can visit it for free, check out if there are some interesting exhibitions happening.
 I loved the Yayoi Kusama’s Infinity Room that was going on in 2022.

-However, if you’d like to see the highlights of Tate Modern (because the museum is huge!) and learn more in depth about each, I recommend a guided tour.
+✅ However, if you’d like to see the highlights of Tate Modern (because the museum is huge!), I recommend to join this guided tour.

 Day 3 in London

-Day 3 in London of this 4 days London travel itinerary is focused on the Kensington and Knightsbridge area.
+Day 3 in London of this London itinerary is focused on the Kensington and Knightsbridge area.

 Hyde Park

 You can’t come to London and not take a walk through Hyde Park.
-It’s my favourite weekend activity: take a coffee and walk.
+It’s my favourite weekend activity: take a coffee and go for a walk.
 Therefore, I’m suggesting you to do the same.

 Kensington Palace & Gardens